emilyriederer/Rtistic/README.md

 ## Contents

+### The Workhorse

+`R/palette-infrastructure.R` contains all of the fuctions that users will ultimately call to apply the different palettes.
+This should be left as-is except for renaming all the functions from `*_rtistic` to whatever is desirable.

 ### Scratchpad Files for Experimentation

 The following files are available in the `scratchpad/` directory to help with the design process by quickly iterating on style choices: